ZeGmX/DSL-Project/Readme.md

 ## How to test

+What we wanted to do:
-When you have your .mldsl file ready you need to open a terminal and go to the `DSL-Project/` folder and then run the `./run.sh absolute/path/to/the/file.mldsl` command.
-If it is not executable, you can run `chmod 755 run.sh`.
+*When you have your .mldsl file ready you need to open a terminal and go to the `DSL-Project/` folder and then run the `./run.sh absolute/path/to/the/file.mldsl` command.
+If it is not executable, you can run `chmod 755 run.sh`.*

-This script should pretty-print your file, run the interpreter, generate the compiled file in Python and R (in the same folder as the original .mldsl file) and execute them.
+*This script should pretty-print your file, run the interpreter, generate the compiled file in Python and R (in the same folder as the original .mldsl file) and execute them.*

+But due to problems to make a working jar file out of our project and compatibility issues between our two operating systems, this might not work.
+You can still open the project in Eclipse, and run the `Main.xtend` file in the `ml.classification.dsl.tests` project.
+Then the compiles files generated are located in the same folder as the input .mldsl file and you can run them using `python3 absolute/path/to/the/file.py` and `Rscript absolute/path/to/the/file.r`.

 </div>